nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 # Project Overview
-This a big data customer segmentation project on Amazon electronic product data leveraging PySpark, MLlib, K-Means Clustering, and RFM Analysis.
+This a project on big data customer segmentation using Amazon electronic product data and leveraging tools such as PySpark, MLlib, K-Means Clustering, and RFM Analysis.
 Refer to the Jupyter Notebook file for more technical details.

 # Data
 The dataset contains information Amazon product user reviews and item metadata between May 1996 to September 2023.
 The data was scraped from Amazon by McAuley Lab at UC San Diego.
 While there are other product categories available, this project will use electronics product data.